 Traveling has definitely helped me feed them better.
 When we stop to consider our options at a new place, they are willing to try new foods.
 My youngest is a picky one but while travelling I have found that she is more cooperative.

-6. I learnt to pack.
+6. I learnt how to pack while traveling with young kids

 No wait.
 This is the #1 reason why I travel with young kids!
 I FINALLY know how to pack!

-I learnt to pack.
+I FINALLY learnt to pack.

 Once upon a time, I would be trying to pack for two weeks prior to our flight and still have nothing done because my baby and toddler or both, would be getting into them and pulling things out.
 There would be three open suitcases lying around and I would have everything all over the house.